ittybittyapps/appstoreconnect-cli/README.md

 AppStoreConnect CLI lets you interact with the AppStore Connect from the command line.

 - Manage Users and access.
-- Manage TestFlight Users, Beta Groups, and Builds.
+- TODO: Manage TestFlight Users, Beta Groups, and Builds.
-- TODO: Provision Devices, Certificates, Profiles, and Bundle IDs.
+- Manage Devices and Bundle IDs.
+- TODO: Manage Certificates and Profiles
 - TODO: Download reports.

 ⚠️ **Note:** _AppStoreConnect CLI_ is under heavy development and not all features are complete.